ddytjq/EEG-based-control-program/README.md

 #### Reference
 * eeg data set : https://www.kaggle.com/wanghaohan/confused-eeg
-* Deep run using aws virtual gpu computet (Using p2.xlarge as an instance)
+* firebase : Use as database, Supported by Google
-* Using Google's firebase database
+* colaboratory : Use colab's virtual gpu computer to do deep learning